tesselle/isopleuros/README.md

 ## Overview

-Ternary plots made simple. **isopleuros** allows to create ternary plot using **graphics**.
+Ternary plots made simple. **isopleuros** allows to create ternary plots using **graphics**.
 It provides functions to display the data in the ternary space, to add or tune graphical elements and to display statistical summaries.
 It also includes common ternary diagrams useful